Etihad Stadium Like?

 stadium.
 The building of the extra tier to the South

-End of the stadium, will commence at the end of this
+End of the stadium will commence before the start of

-season and it is hoped that this will be completed
+the 2014/15 season and it is hoped that this will be

-capacity to around 54,000.
-Once this is completed
+raising the capacity to around 54,000.
+Once this is

 |What Is It Like For Visiting Supporters?|